|Rating:||8.6 / 10|

 Bibs and bobs

-I did look at the more expensive siblings before I made my purchase (the Sony RX100 Mark-2, 3, 4,5, and 6) but the price and additional features didn’t entice me.
+I did look at the more expensive siblings before I made my purchase (the Sony RX100 Mark-2, 3, 4,5,6, and 7) but the price and additional features didn’t entice me.
 The RX 100 Mark-1 is a simple no nonsense version that doesn’t share a lot of the bells and whistles with the newer versions but in the way I use this camera I don’t feel that I have lost out.
-So while it doesn’t provide the level of image quality that my SLR’s do I have been very happy with the quality of general images that I get from this compact little unit and would be happy to recommend it to anyone looking for a high quality compact camera.
+So while it doesn’t provide the level of image quality that my SLR’s do it leaves most other compact cameras for dead and I have been very happy with the quality of images that I get from this compact little unit and would be happy to recommend it to anyone looking for a high quality compact camera.

 This is a great compact camera for those weight conscious hikers who want high quality images without the extra bulk and weight of SLRs